The 10 kids Lionel Messi tipped for stardom in 2015 & how they fared

-Sevilla were suitably taken by Lopes and signed him in 2019 but, mirroring his experience at City, he’s found himself loaned out – firstly to Nice and now to Olympiacos.
+Sevilla were suitably taken by Lopes and signed him in 2019 but, mirroring his experience at City, he’s found himself loaned out – firstly to Nice and then Olympiacos.

-Lopes was also included in Spain’s preliminary 35-man squad for the 2018 World Cup but didn’t make the final cut.
+Lopes was also included in Portugal’s preliminary 35-man squad for the 2018 World Cup but didn’t make the final cut.

 Another more unfamiliar name but Shelton was selected second overall by New York City FC in the 2015 MLS SuperDraft and was building something of a reputation during the mid-2010s.